 • Schaeffer & Kas (2025).
 “The Integration Paradox: Does Awareness of the Extent of Ethno-Racial Discrimination Increase Reports of Discrimination?”
 Political Psychology 46(3): 623–636.

-Immigrant Integration and Social Cohesion
+Ethnic Diversity, Immigrant Integration, and Social Cohesion

 How does immigrant integration transform the societies that receive it — and how does it affect the immigrants themselves?
 My research on this question treats integration as both a social process and an outcome in its own right.
 On one side, I have studied how the scale and character of ethnic diversity shapes solidarity, social trust, and the willingness of majority populations to cooperate across group boundaries — drawing on comparative survey data, neighborhood-level field experiments, and meta-analytic synthesis across dozens of studies.
 A recurrent finding is that the consequences of diversity depend critically on how it is measured, at what spatial scale, and in what institutional context.
 On the other side, I study integration from the perspective of immigrants and their descendants: how residential exposure to coethnics, access to ethno-religious community infrastructures — mosques, associations, minority-owned businesses — and the experience of boundary crossing shape migrants’ subjective well-being and sense of belonging.
 Across both sides of this research, the micro-level mechanisms through which individual experiences and interactions aggregate into macro-level patterns of cohesion or conflict remain the central theoretical concern.